bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 1. Initializing a new database
 2. Loading the NSR taxonomic topology
 3. Loading the NSR synonyms table
-4. Loading the databases table
+4. Fetching BOLD metadata
 5. Indexing the topology for faster queries
-6. Fetching BOLD metadata
-7. Loading the Geneious metadata table
+6. Loading the Geneious metadata table

 ### 1.1 Initializing a new database